Why WordPress Is So Suitable For You!

-WordPress is taking the web like a storm.
-From building a sports site to news papers, review sites, marketplaces or big body databases and management systems, anything can now be built on this platform in any language.
-The recent Alexa web survey has shown us that only in a matter of a year, the top total number of sites running on WordPress has jumped from 20% to 25%, only followed by Shopify and Magento from a huge difference.
-Whereas other open source CMS platform Joomla and Magento total it to 4.9% together.
+The recent Alexa web survey has shown some surprising facts.
+Only in a matter of years, the total number of sites running on WordPress has jumped from 20% to 43%.
+Followed by other CMSs with a huge difference.
+Whereas other open-source CMS platforms Joomla and Magento total about 6-7% together.

-The reason why WordPress is becoming a dependable solution for so many companies or individuals for a varied range of operations year after year is that, it just goes beyond just being a mere CMS but it can also handle full fledged eCommerce, management, news portals, databases – anything that you can imagine.
+The reason why WordPress is becoming a dependable solution for so many companies or individuals?
+It goes beyond just being a mere CMS it can also handle full-fledged eCommerce, management, news portals, databases – anything that you can imagine.

 What does this mean for you?